 CSV export of Detailed report contains all the data you need to recreate your data from scratch if the need ever arises, or if you just need a reference on how your data looked like before.

-Although we make regular backups, they’re for infrastructure disaster recovery purposes, we can’t offer per account recovery (eg. someone deletes their workspace or accidently overwrite their time entries).
-Which is why it’s best to export your entries in CSV each month, for personal backup.
+Although we make regular backups, they're for infrastructure disaster recovery purposes.
+We don't offer per account recovery for user generated activities (eg. someone deletes their workspace or accidentally overwrite their time entries).
+Which is why it's best to export your entries in CSV each month, for personal backup.

 Once we finish CSV import, you'll be able to get your previous entries back into the system.
 Until then, you can manually reference each entry, or you can import the CSV data via our API and by using your own custom script.